begin with a free consultation (949) 870-3800

 Common Causes of Traumatic Brain Injuries in Orange County and Southern California

-San Bernardino brain injury lawyerA traumatic brain injury can result from almost any incident involving significant force or impact to the head.
-In our work throughout Orange County, we handle cases that arise from a broad range of accidents and negligent actions on busy roads, active construction sites, and in everyday public settings.
+A traumatic brain injury can result from almost any incident involving significant force or impact to the head.
+These injuries are more common than you might think.
+In fact, around 64-74 million American adults report having experienced at least one TBI in their lifetime.
+In our work throughout Orange County, we handle cases arising from a broad range of accidents and negligent actions on busy roads, at active construction sites, and in everyday public settings.

 Motor vehicle collisions are among the most common causes of TBIs.
 High‑speed crashes involving cars, trucks, or motorcycles often create violent forces that cause the brain to strike the inside of the skull.
 Even a collision that seems minor, such as a fender bender on the I‑405 in Irvine, can lead to serious and lasting damage.